 The Y recognizes the communities in which we serve have a variety of needs and cultural backgrounds.
 We strive to ensure all members, visitors, and participants are treated with mutual respect and foster a sense of community that continues beyond the front door.

-Therefore, the Y embraces an inclusion approach that strives to provide opportunities for all children to actively participate in all aspects of our Youth Development programming.
+The Y embraces an inclusion approach that strives to provide opportunities for all children to actively participate in all aspects of our programming.
 We support the inclusion of children who require additional support due to a physical, cognitive, social, or emotional need.
 Reasonable accommodations are made when possible.
 We respect and value input from parents and encourage them to be part of the decision-making process for their child.
-The Y requests IFSP/IEP and/or behavioral plans be provided to us during enrollment so we may effectively collaborate with school partners and other professionals to create a plan that will meet the needs of the child.
-Ultimately, it is the Y's goal to create an environment in which all children are valued and respected, and to support their unique learning and development needs.
-To accomplish this goal, the Y often consults with early intervention professionals to further support families when possible.
+The Y requests IFSP/IEP and/or behavioral plans be provided to us during enrollment so we may effectively meet the needs of the child.